Uber ties up with Times Internet for India expansion

 "The deal is centered around a commercial marketing arrangement accompanied by a small investment," Uber said in a statement on Monday.

-Under the agreement, Times Internet will work on promotions to increase awareness about Uber and also help the U.S.-based taxi company localize its services for India.
+Under the agreement, Times Internet will work on promotions to increase awareness about Uber and also help the U.S.-based taxi company localise its services for India.

 "India is one of our fastest growing markets ... where we are investing heavily in continued growth," Uber's chief executive Travis Kalanick said in the statement.